gpiechnik2/xk6-anomaly/README.md

 ### One-Class SVM

 One-Class SVM is an algorithm used for anomaly detection.
 It trains on a set of normal data points to define a boundary that encloses the normal class.
 New data points falling outside this boundary are considered anomalies or novelties.
-It is commonly used in applications like fraud detection and intrusion detection.

 An example with data only on the X-axis (that is, for response times, among other things):